 English Placement Test

 The English Placement test will be on Reading Skills, Sentence Meaning, Language Use, and Writing Skills (Essay).
+For a sample test, please review starting on page 15 of the LOEP Prep.

 Math Placement Test